cilacal/Overview/Bayesian_statistics/README.md

 $$ P(\theta|D) = \frac{P(D|\theta)P(\theta)}{P(D)} $$,

-which gives the way to calculate the calculate the required probability.
+which gives the way to calculate the required probability.
 Indeed, it is the only way to make statistical inference about the parameter $$\theta$$ conditional on data _D_.

 Let's elaborate more what we can see above by describing each element of the equation: